kloczek/zabbix-templates/README.md

 This repository provides a set of templates which offers the alternative set of templates to supplied by Zabbix.

+On [master](https://github.com/kloczek/zabbix-templates) branch is last stable version of the templates.
+Please report eny found issues or bugs

+Development of the next version of the templates is done on [devel](https://github.com/kloczek/zabbix-templates/tree/devel) branch.

+If you have some changes for those templates please submit PR against **(devel)[https://github.com/kloczek/zabbix-templates/tree/devel]**.

 ## Table of Contents
 ***
 - [Changelog](#changelog)